iamsimha/pytorch-text-crf/README.md

 # PyTorch Text CRF
-This package contains a simple wrapper for using conditional random fields(CRF) for NLP applications.
+This package contains a simple wrapper for using conditional random fields(CRF).
 This code is based on the excellent Allen NLP implementation of CRF.

 ## Installation
 ```